plummm/Moose/moose/framework/agent_core/README.md

 Examples:
 - `scraper_config` for scraping agents
 - `llm_config` for LLM-based agents
-- `financial_report_analyzer` for inter-agent communication configs
+- `finance_office` for inter-agent communication configs
 - Any other agent-specific settings

 ### Example: News Scraper Agent